trufflesuite/trufflesuite.com/src/docs/vscode-ext/index.md

 title: Overview
 ---

-Truffle for VSCode simplifies how you create, connect to, build and deploy smart contracts on Ethereum ledgers.
+Truffle for VSCode simplifies how you create, build, debug and deploy smart contracts on Ethereum and EVM-compatible blockchains.

 ## System Requirements